 1. Find What You Love

 Art is personal.
 What pulls on the heartstrings of some would be thrown in the bin by others.
 The key here is to find a style of art that makes you feel good.

 Unless you are decorating your home to lease it out or host AirBnb’s, the art you purchase should be for your eyes — after all, you are the one who's going to be admiring it!

-Browsing through different styles can give you an inkling of what you are drawn to.
+Browsing through different styles of canvas prints can give you an inkling of what you are drawn to.
 Take your time to peruse the best-selling artworks from each category.
 You may find you have a hidden love for the abstract or a taste for impressionism.
 Or maybe the bright colours of pop-art would be perfect for your bathroom.

 Whatever style draws you in, dive deeper!
 You never know what you may find.

 2. Decide on the Medium

 Once you have found the style of artwork you connect with, it’s time to decide on which medium you want to display it on.